 The Sculpt: A comfortable but fairly pricey first step into ergonomics

 If you’re ready to go bold with ergonomics, get a real ergonomic keyboard.
 The Kinesis Freestyle, Keyovation Goldtouch, or even the Microsoft Natural 4000 will answer this description.
 The 4000 is actually less expensive than the Sculpt – which brings us to the biggest drawback of the new Redmond offering: It costs about $60.
 While that’s not outrageous for a good wireless multimedia keyboard, sixty bucks is over halfway to a Freestyle or a Goldtouch.
 I personally would think twice before spending it on Windows 8 function keys and crowd-pleasing curves.
-Still, the Sculpt is comfortable enough to use, and a fine option for those who shy away from more radical designs.
+Still, the Microsoft Sculpt Comfort Keyboard is comfortable enough to use, and a fine option for those who shy away from more radical designs.

-Discloure: This review was made with a complimentary sample from Microsoft.
+Disclosure: This review was made with a complimentary sample from Microsoft.